► New Lotus Eletre electric SUV revealed

 What’s more, because Lotus isn’t interested in halfway-house hybridisation, the new Eletre is an EV.
 Yep, this new Lotus – a Lotus unlike any other – might have the proportions and the pace of a Lamborghini Urus, but its tailpipe emissions are precisely zero.

-Whoa – can we back up a little?
+Can we back up a little?
+A Lotus SUV – why?

 Lotus electric plans explained